1977–78 Aston Villa F.C. season

 The 1977–78 English football season was Aston Villa's 78th in the Football League and their third consecutive season in the top division.

 Villa reached the quarter-final of the UEFA Cup where they went out 4–3 on aggregate against Barcelona.
 In the domestic league, however, they struggled, and Saunders started rebuilding the team.

+There were debut appearances for Jimmy Rimmer (229), Ken McNaught, John Gregory, Tommy Craig, David Evans and Allan Evans.

 Diary of the season

 17 April 1978: Newcastle United lose at Aston Villa and are relegated to the Second Division.

 2 May 1978: Wolverhampton Wanderers beat Aston Villa 3–1 to stay in the First Division at West Ham United's expense.

+Villa lost both games in the Second City derby.